DPDK/dpdk/doc/guides/nics/mlx5.rst

   By default, the PMD will set this value to 16, which means that 9KB jumbo frames will be supported.

+- ``reclaim_mem_mode`` parameter [int]

+  Cache some resources in flow destroy will help flow recreation more efficient.
+  While some systems may require the all the resources can be reclaimed after flow destroyed.
+  The parameter ``reclaim_mem_mode`` provides the option for user to configure if the resource cache is needed or not.

+  There are three options to choose:

+  - 0. It means the flow resources will be cached as usual.
+The resources will be cached, helpful with flow insertion rate.

+  - 1. It will only enable the DPDK PMD level resources reclaim.

+  - 2. Both DPDK PMD level and rdma-core low level will be configured as reclaimed mode.

+  By default, the PMD will set this value to 0.

 .. _mlx5_firmware_config:

 Firmware configuration